Spinal Tumor

 Definition

 A spinal tumor is a growth in the area of the spine.
-The tumor may be in the bones of the spine, nerve tissue, or soft tissue around the spine.
+The term spinal tumor may be used when a tumor is in:

 Causes

 The most common cause is the spread of cancer from other parts of the body.
-Any cancer in the body can spread to the spine.
+Any cancer in the body can spread to the bones around the spinal cord.
 The cancers that do this most often are:

 Risk Factors